brooklinbecker/grief_stigma/README.md

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from two sources.
+-   `data/raw_data` contains the raw data as obtained from the two individual sources.
 -   `data/analysis_data` contains the cleaned dataset that was constructed for the primary data file.
 -   `model` contains the linear regression model.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.